echamudi/nodejs-parallel-programming-examples/README.md

 ## MPI basics

-By using Open MPI's `mpiexec` command, we can run serial or parallel jobs in multiple processors.
+By using Open MPI's `mpiexec` command, we can execute any job/process (serial and parallel) in Open MPI.

 For example: